MilesCranmer/SymbolicRegression.jl/docs/src/algorithms.md

     adjusted_cost = base_cost × exp(parsimony_scaling × frequency)
 ```

-**Mathematical effect**: If 100% of population has the same complexity, the penalty factor is approximately `exp(20×1) ≈ 5×10⁸`, providing strong pressure against homogenization.
+**Mathematical effect**: If 100% of population has the same complexity, the penalty factor is approximately `exp(1040×1) ≈ 10⁴⁵²`, providing extremely strong pressure against homogenization.

 This prevents the population from converging to a single complexity level and encourages exploration across the complexity spectrum.